 Abstract: With inoculum sludge from a conventional activated sludge wastewater treatment plant, a sequencing batch reactor fed with synthetic wastewater was operated at 50 ± 1 °C to study the formation of aerobic granular sludge (AGS) for simultaneous organics and nutrients removal with a complete cycle time of 3 h.
-The AGS were successfully cultivated with excellent settling ability and demonstrated exceptional performance in the organics and nutrients removal with influent loading rate and COD/N ratio of 1.6 kg COD (L.d)-1 and 8.3, respectively.
-Stable, regular, dense and fast settling granule (average diameter, 2.0 mm and settling velocity, 26 m h^{-1}) were developed in a single reactor.
-In addition, 76% COD removal efficiency was observed in the system at the maturation stage of the granulation, while its ammonia and total phosphorus removal efficiencies were up to 88% and 69%, respectively.
+The AGS were successfully cultivated with excellent settling ability and demonstrated exceptional performance in the organics and nutrients removal with influent loading rate and COD/N ratio of 1.6 kg COD m-3 d-1 and 8.3, respectively.
+Stable, regular, dense and fast settling granule (average diameter, 2.0 mm and sludge volume index, 44.73 mL g-1) were developed in a single reactor.
+In addition, 85% COD removal efficiency was observed in the system at the maturation stage of the granulation, while its ammonia nitrogen and total phosphorus removal efficiencies were up to 88% and 70%, respectively.
 The study demonstrated the capabilities of AGS formation in a single, high and slender column type-bioreactor at high temperature which is suitable to be applied for hot climate and low humidity condition (e.g. Saudi Arabia).

-Keywords: Aerobic granular sludge; Sequencing batch reactor; High temperature
+Keywords: Aerobic granular sludge; sequencing batch reactor; high temperature